Our book.

 Conflict and Sustainability in a Changing Environment’ presents the idea that local communities can develop sustainably under changing environmental conditions when the discrepancy are sufficiently addressed between community views and the views of organizations responsible for implementing development initiatives.
 It introduces a theoretical framework and practical tools for analyzing such views.

-- Brian Polkinghorn, Distinguished Professor, Department of Conflict Analysis and Dispute Resolution and Executive Director, Bosserman Center fro Conflict Resolution, Salisbury University, USA
+- Brian Polkinghorn, Distinguished Professor, Department of Conflict Analysis and Dispute Resolution and Executive Director, Bosserman Center for Conflict Resolution, Salisbury University, USA

 “This accessible volume offers practical tools to help outsiders who work with indigenous communities to understand how these people's history, values and aspirations for the future shape their view of climate change, and illustrates how conflict management approaches can engage indigenous and scientific knowledge to address climate change challenges.”